 - A continuously updated command-line progress indicator.

-- Ability to copy paths exceeding 259 characters—up to a theoretical limit of about 32,000 characters—without errors
+- Ability to copy paths exceeding 259 characters—up to a theoretical limit of about 32,000 characters—without errors.

-- Multithreaded copying
+- Multithreaded copying.

 - Return code on program termination for batch file usage.

-Problems and Solutions
+Robocopy Challenges and Solutions

-Robocopy and Files
+Robocopy Moves Files

-Robocopy and Large File Size
+Robocopy File Size Limit